Edith Green: Political career

 Green herself had been considered a contender for U.S. Senate several times, most notably in 1966, against eventual winner Mark Hatfield.
 She declined each time, however, to turn her House seniority for junior status in the Senate.

 After Congress

 Green decided not to seek an eleventh term in 1974 and resigned on December 31, 1974, just before her final term expired; she was succeeded by Robert B. Duncan.
 She returned to Portland, Oregon, and became a professor of government at Warner Pacific College.
+In 1976, she was co-chairwoman of National Democrats for Gerald Ford.
 She was appointed to the Oregon State Board of Higher Education in 1979.
 Later living in Wilsonville, she was appointed by President Ronald Reagan to the President's Commission on White House Fellowships in 1981.

 Edith Green died on April 21, 1987, in Tualatin and was buried at Mountain View Cemetery in Corbett, Oregon.
 The Edith Green – Wendell Wyatt Federal Building in downtown Portland is named in her honor along with Congressman Wendell Wyatt, alongside whom she served during part of her tenure in Congress.